amdw/enginecloud/README.md

 Once `start.sh` completes successfully, you can test the VM by running the `run_stockfish` program from the shell; if you see the Stockfish welcome message, you should be good to go.
-Sometimes you have to try it a few times before it succeeds, as it will take the VM a few seconds to download and unpack Stockfish after it starts up.
 (If it doesn't work, `stockfish/ssh.sh` is a convenient way to invoke SSH to help you debug.)

 Once this works, open your chess GUI of choice, and configure it with a new